dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 **Solution:** Require the user to decorate the class with the `[AutoImplement]` Attribute and pass as arguments the types of the interfaces they want to self-implement themselves; The classes that implement the attribute have to be `partial class`.
 Provide that attribute in a `RegisterPostInitializationOutput` step.
 Register for callbacks on the classes with `ForAttributeWithMetadataName` using the fullyQualifiedMetadataName `FullyQualifiedAttributeName`, and use tuples (or create an equatable model) to pass along that information.
-The Attribute could work for Structs too, the example was kept simple on purpose for the workbook sample
+The attribute could work for structs too, the example was kept simple on purpose for the workbook sample.

 **Example:**